MaierhoferKilian/ITP-Pyramidenrangliste/README.md

 # DESCRIPTION
 ### ITP-Pyramidenrangliste
 A WebApp to display the rankings of an internal school tabletennis competition.

+###Techstack
+Python Flask, SQLAlchemy

 # INSTALLATION GUIDE
 ### Clone GIT-Repository